datadiversitylab/LabOps/README.md

 portainer/portainer-ce
 ```

-10. Within the portainer menu,click on “Get Started” under the Environment Wizard’s quick setup.
+10. Within the portainer menu, click on “Get Started” under the Environment Wizard’s quick setup.
 This will take you to the Environments home menu.
 11. Click on the ‘pencil’ shaped logo to edit the local environment.
 A new page will open where the environment details can be further filled out.
 12. Under the “Public IP” field input the NAS’s local IP and click on the “Update environment” button to confirm the changes.
 13. After this the environment should be updated and confirmed with a message saying so.